Stefan-Resch/stefan-resch.github.io/_publications/2024/MuC.md

 title:          "The Impact of Visual Feedback and Avatar Presence on Balance in Virtual Reality"
 date:           2024-09-01 00:01:00 +0800
 selected:       true
-pub:            "Proceedings of Mensch und Computer"
+pub:            "In: Proceedings of Mensch und Computer 2024 (MuC '24).
+Association for Computing Machinery, New York, NY, USA, pp. 555–559."
-pub_date:       "2024"
+#pub_date:       "2024"
 abstract: >-
 cover:          /assets/images/covers/muc24.png
 authors: